aniket1897/Get-Ingredients/README.md

-# Get-Recipe
+# Get-Ingredients
-Project created as a part of AIT
+Project idea is to search ingredients of particular recipe using keywords.

 # Project
 ## Cloning